KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

-If `VK_LAYER_PATH` is defined, then the loader will look at the paths defined by that variable for explicit layer manifest files instead of using the information provided by the explicit layer paths.
+If `VK_LAYER_PATH` is defined, then the loader will look at the paths defined by that variable for explicit layer manifest files instead of using the information provided by the standard explicit layer paths mentioned above.

+If `VK_ADD_LAYER_PATH` is defined, then the loader will look at the provided paths for explicit layer manifest files in addition to using the information provided by the standard explicit layer paths mentioned above.
+The paths provided by `VK_ADD_LAYER_PATH` are added before the standard list of search folders and will therefore be searched first.

-For security reasons, `VK_LAYER_PATH` is ignored if running with elevated privileges.
+For security reasons, both `VK_LAYER_PATH` and `VK_ADD_LAYER_PATH` are ignored if running with elevated privileges.
 See [Exception for Elevated Privileges](#exception-for-elevated-privileges) for more info.